OSVVM/OSVVM-Scripts/README.rst

 Building the OSVVM Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Build is a layer on top of include (it calls include) that creates a logging point.
-For each build, OSVVM creates collects all tool output into
+By default, OSVVM creates collects all tool output for a build into
-a log file for the entire build in ./logs/<tool_name>-<version>/<build>.log.
+an html based log file in ./logs/<tool_name>-<version>/<build>.html.

 In addition, when a test is started with build, run with simulate,
 and includes a call to "EndOfTestReports" at the end of the VHDL testbench,